Chasing1020/Chasing1020.github.io/post/about-computer-science/index.md

 > What is life like in the college?

-1. Class 19 and 20 dormitories are arranged in the New Century, subsequent accommodation is unknown, depending on the school arrangements.
+1. Grade 2019 and 2020 dormitories are arranged in the New Century, subsequent accommodation is unknown, depending on the school arrangements.
 2. Some classes have been deleted from the seminar, but there are still a lot of reports, and some teachers have a lot of requirements.
 3. College study materials, textbooks, etc., in the major group chat, can also be seen, you can also refer to [SHU School of Computer Science materials collated](https://chasing1020.github.io/post/materials/ces-materials/).
 4. Many of the final exams are far less detailed than the freshman year, most of them are less incomplete, and you will need some preparation skills.